eff-one/eff-one.github.io/badword.md

 Ref: **MyBB release version 1.8.18**

 ## Changes:
-With this release MyBB has redefined the system how bad word filters were working til now.
+With this release MyBB has redefined the system how word filters were working til now.

 ## Issues:

 - Word as REGEX set to "YES": [Invalid REGEX strings saved by Admins can cause PHP error / warning at front-end](https://community.mybb.com/thread-218804.html).
-- Word as REGEX set to "NO": [Inefficient usage of symbols in dynamic word filters.](https://community.mybb.com/thread-218066...pid1306324)
+- Word as REGEX set to "NO": [Inefficient usage of symbol(s) in dynamic word filters.](https://community.mybb.com/thread-218066...pid1306324)

 ## Resolution:
-Patch:
+_Patch:_
 https://github.com/mybb/mybb/pull/3353

 ## Impact: